andrewiankidd/Plextras.js/README.md

 #### Option Two: Installing to Web Browser
     Pros: Works on any Plex/Web instance you visit, including other servers and Plex.tv
-    Cons: Only works in that browser, not customizable (yet)
+    Cons: Only works in the browser it's installed on

 1. Have TamperMonkey/GreaseMonkey/Any UserScript manager installed on browser
-2. Install the user js from [here](https://github.com/andrewiankidd/Plextras.js/blob/master/Plextras.user.js) (click raw)
+2. Install the base user js from [here](https://github.com/andrewiankidd/Plextras.js/blob/master/Plextras.user.js) (click raw)
-3. Done!
-Now the script will run on **any** plex/web server including plex.tv
+3. Replace the `script.src` value with {your plextras URL}
+4. Done!

 #### Option Three: Installing to PMP
     Pros: It's cool, and PMP is better than using browser